BB73MhiWvr/tic-tac-toe/README.md

 offering game to more than two players
 - Chain of responsibility pattern makes handling and modifying game logic is piece of cake
 - `GameConfiguration` allows to change players symbols
+- Three different strategies to select next round beginning player are implemented
+- Requirement about `finished` value in response was not clear.
+Should it be a new key or victory value?
 - In case of questions and remarks please contact me